 - 1/4 teaspoon black pepper

-- 1 cup freshly grated Parmesan cheese (60g)
+- 1 cup freshly grated Parmesan cheese (45g)

 Making the Potato Mixture

-- Gently stir together the potatoes, peppers, onion and corn in a large bowl.
+- Gently stir together the potatoes, peppers, onion, and corn in a large bowl until combined.

 Making the Cheese Sauce

-- Gradually add the milk, constantly whisking until the sauce is smooth.
-Cook until it thickens, stirring occasionally for 8 to 10 minutes.
+- Gradually add the milk, constantly whisking until the sauce is smooth, then add the salt and black pepper.
+Cook until it thickens, stirring occasionally for 10 to 12 minutes.

-- Reduce the heat and stir in the cheese until melted.
+- Remove from the heat and stir in 3 cups of sharp cheddar cheese a little at a time until it's all melted.
 Remove the sauce from the heat and mix it into the potato mixture.
-Adjust seasonings to taste.
+Add the cubed ham and adjust seasonings to taste.

 Assembling the Casserole

-- Pour the cheesy potato mixture into a large casserole dish.
-Top with 1 cup of cheddar cheese, and smoked paprika if desired.
+- Pour the cheesy potato mixture into a large, buttered casserole dish.
+Top with 1 cup of Parmesan and smoked paprika or cayenne pepper.

-- Bake in a 350 F oven for 30 minutes.
+- Bake in a 350 F oven for 55 minutes to 1 hour, until the top is browned.
 Allow to set for a few minutes, then serve warm garnished with fresh parsley, freshly grated Parmesan cheese, and a few cracks of black pepper.

 - This casserole freezes well.
 Thaw it out overnight in the fridge, then reheat it in the oven at 300 F for 30 minutes.
 Garnish with a fresh sprinkle of cheese and paprika on top.